-From the wearer’s heart rate to weather conditions, the system configures optimal comfort conditions and this would allow the clothe to warm up in cold weather and vice versa.
+From the person’s heart rate to weather conditions, the system configures optimal comfort conditions and this would allow the clothes to warm up in cold weather and vice versa.

 Disney’s smart books

-This invention truly represents an amazing evolution in electronic books world.
+This invention truly represents an amazing evolution in the electronic book world.

 Microsoft’s artificial reef

-Among the latest patented inventions but not the less important we tell you that Microsoft is planning to take some of its data centers underwater to build an artificial reef.
+Last but not least, is Microsoft’s artificial reefs.
+Microsoft infact is planning to take some of its data centers underwater to build an artificial reef.
 If that sounds odd, don’t worry: they also pre-patented a safety system to protect the center from any underwater tampering.

-Their device will be anchored to the sea floor and, designed to emit heat and nutrients, would attract marine life by cultivating a thriving coral reef.
+Their device will be anchored to the sea floor and designed to emit heat and nutrients, which would attract marine life by cultivating a thriving coral reef.